 Figure 1: Stages of mass rearing mosquitoes for use in a RIDL®/SIT programme.
 The Egg Production Colony has a high level of quality control to ensure the quality of the eggs supplied to the release generation.
 Eggs are reared through to pupae in the release colony, where the males are sorted from the females.
 The male adults are then used for the RIDL® control programme.

 Figure 2: Schematic of the rearing facility for the production of RIDL® males for a release programme.
 High quality eggs are continually produced in the Egg Production Colony room and are then reared through to pupae in the Release Generation room.
 The larvae and pupae are then separated and the pupae sex-sorted for males.
-The males are then placed into release devices and stored for release in the adult storage and release room.
+The males are then placed into release devices and allowed to mature to adults for release in the adult storage and release room.

 Figure 3: Separating larvae, male and female pupae using a plate separator26.
 The plate separator uses the size difference between larvae, male pupae and female pupae to sort these three different life stages; larvae tend to be smaller than male pupae which are in turn smaller than female pupae.
 The instrument comprises two glass plates; one is fixed to a slanted metal frame and the other sits on top of the first plate and can be moved relative to the first using four adjustment screws (A).
 The four adjustment screws allow the outer plate to be set at an angle to the back plate so a wedge shaped space is formed between the plates, tapering downwards.
 Larvae and pupae are poured between the glass plates (B) and gently washed using a water hose (C).
 By adjusting the angle of the plate, larvae, male pupae and female pupae can be separated (D).
 With continuous flushing and increasing the plate angle the larvae can be flushed through first (into a sieve), followed by the male pupae and finally the female pupae.